O Rei do Cu: Critical reception

 Ipitácio Oliveira of radiocultfm gave O Rei do Cu a positive review, calling it a "lyrical" album "less psychedelic than its predecessors", what makes it "more accessible to new listeners".
 He ended his review praising Skylab as "one of the most original and unorthodox singers of all time".

+Legacy

+In 2024, Skylab would re-record the track "O Impossível" for his album Trilogia do Fim, Vol. 2.